sarahciston/codingcare/posts/guide.md

 >"The idea of it has always been to create a space where you don't have to know everything.
 And it's not like class where you come and everyone's working towards one point, and how good you are is defined by how well you know the technology, how well you can do something.
 Because the club is inherently multidisciplinary, so people will have different strengths, a different background."
 >>-Katherine Yang, she/her, BA Media Arts + Practice, Minor Linguistics, Minor Computer Science, USC

+[move?]
 We strike a balance that is neither the top-down hierarchy of a classroom nor the chaos of a "hierarchy-less" blob.
 We acknowledge the power dynamics at play and actively address them, working to help folks feel welcoming in community.

 Our community is less about how it appears to outsiders than how it feels while inside it, except in the sense of inviting folks in.

 [...]

-SC: learning to give yourself permission even though there isn't a clear path.

 Still we want to find openings for others to enter, [...]